Part 2, How to Have a Coffee & Chocolate Pairing Party

 What are your results?

 The magic of these pairings is that there are no “wrong” answers.
-Sometimes you’ll discover a certain chocolate will not taste great with a coffee, but maybe your friend loves it.
+Sometimes you’ll discover a certain chocolate will not taste great with coffee, but maybe your friend loves it.
 Your palate is your palate!
-Let me know (in the comments!) what you discovered as your favorite, or even your worst.
+Let me know (in the comments!) what you discovered as your favorite or even your worst.

 Little did I know I have been doing a chocolate pairing of my own which I’ve become addicted to!
 My husband brings home his Jcoco’s chocolate bars which he gets on Alaska Air when he’s in first class.
 Recently I had one with my Starbuck’s Pikes Place coffee and it was awesome!
 I’ve done this a couple times since as a nice little reward 🙂

 ALaska Airlines is smart! lol.
 That’s so cool you knew to naturally pair the two.
 Makes so much sense!